Quantification of μ-opioid receptors with [11C]carfentanil PET

 Published analysis methods

-In brain PET studies the occipital cortex can be considered as a reference region, with only negligible μOR density (Frost et al. 1989).
+In brain PET studies the occipital cortex, especially lateral prt, can be considered as a reference region, with only negligible μOR density (Frost et al. 1989; Hirvonen et al., 2009).
 Cerebellum is suitable reference region in rodents (Quelch et al., 2014), but not in human studies.

 In brain studies with arterial input function, four-compartmental model was found to best fit the regional data, with (Endres et al., 2003) or without (Frost et al., 1988 and 1989) blood volume correction; three-tissue model (parameters K1, k2, k5, and k6) was first fitted to the data from occipital cortex; k5 and k6 were then used as fixed parameters when fitting the data from other regions to estimate Bmax/KD as k3/k3 (Frost et al., 1988 and 1989).
 Parameters k5 and k6 in occipital cortex were not found to change with increasing plasma metabolite fractions, suggesting that requirement for the second tissue compartment in occipital cortex is not due to uptake of label-carrying metabolites.